jeroen-meijer/talks/fluttertestingforthelazy/Notes.md

 <!--
-Notes for my talk "Testing in Flutter and Dart (for the lazy)"
+Notes for my talk 'Testing in Flutter and Dart (for the lazy)'

 This document describes the multiple sections I want to cover in my talk.
 Mainly the what, why and how of testing in Flutter and Dart.